Flow0823/hugo.github.io/content/publication/Yang_2025/index.md

 Main outcomes and measures: The primary outcome was hemoglobin A1c (HbA1c) levels for patients and quality of life for their spouses.
 Collective efficacy and behaviors were secondary outcomes for both patients and spouses.
 Group comparisons were conducted using multilevel models based on an intention-to-treat approach, with outcome measures assessed for both patients and their spouses.

-Results: A total of 207 couples were included in the study, with 106 randomized to the intervention arm and 101 to the control arm.
+**Results**: A total of 207 couples were included in the study, with 106 randomized to the intervention arm and 101 to the control arm.
 The mean (SD) age of patients was 66.0 (6.5) years, with 105 (50.7%) being men; spouses had similar demographics.
 Patients' HbA1c levels decreased in both arms over the 12-month follow-up, with no significant between-arm differences (β = -0.08; 95% CI, -0.57 to 0.42).
 Collective efficacy and collective behavior for patients increased after intervention but with a similar magnitude between arms.
 None of these measures showed between-arm differences among spouses in either arm.
 In subgroup analysis, decreases in HbA1c levels were constant and lasting in patients with high baseline HbA1c levels (≥8.0%) with a statistically significant difference.

-Conclusions and relevance: These findings show that the overall treatment effect of the couple-based intervention was weak.
+**Conclusions and relevance**: These findings show that the overall treatment effect of the couple-based intervention was weak.
 However, the couple-based intervention benefited patients with poor glucose control.
 Patients' glucose levels, spouses' availability to provide support, and couples' collaborative preferences for mutual or individual diabetes management should be considered in tailoring treatment strategies among older adults with type 2 diabetes.

-Trial registration: Chinese Clinical Trial Registry Identifier: ChiCTR1900027137.
+**Trial registration**: Chinese Clinical Trial Registry Identifier: ChiCTR1900027137.